alexiusacademia/ChannelFlowLib/README.md

 - Uploaded a module irrig_channel.
 This module will calculate the discharge-elevation rating curve.
 Note that this module is not yet incorporated as a class in <b>Open Channel</b> module.
 This is a separate file for separate use.
 ### 10/29/2017
 - Module irrig_channel is deleted.
 This is replaced by a more standardized code examples.
+### 02/23/23
+- Added critical flow calculation for rectangular and trapezoidal channels

 ## Installation
 ```